suusanp/stealth-health/m5/prototype.md

 #### PDF retrieval

 #### Delete all function
+Jeffrey

 ### Authentication and Data Protection
   - Use of biometric authentication (Expo LocalAuthentication) for data protection and the measures taken to secure user data access.
+Jeffrey

 ## Conclusions